Are Hardshell Cases Bad for MacBook Air?

 "Addressing the overheating concerns, our co-molded designs incorporate thoughtful ventilation and heat dissipation mechanisms.
 This ensures that your MacBook Air remains cool even during resource-intensive tasks, mitigating the risk of overheating."

-"We're extremely proud of how these designs improve the overall user experience."
+"We're extremely proud of how these designs improve the overall user experience.
+They are a game-changer."

 Rather than being a one-size-fits-all solution, co-molded Mac Air hard shell cases are often custom-tailored for specific MacBook Air models.
 This precision fit ensures that the case doesn't contribute to hinge wear and that there's no unnecessary friction at contact points.